linebender/linebender.github.io/content/blog/2026-08-10-fearless-simd-0-7/index.md

 ## Build time improvements

 Despite the addition of 64-bit integer vectors, more supported operations, and an entirely new SSE2 SIMD level, the compilation time of `fearless_simd` when used as a dependency stayed the same as v0.6: 2 seconds from scratch for x86 and 1 second from scratch for Aarch64.
-This is measured via `cargo clean && cargo build --release --timings`.
+This is measured via `cargo clean && cargo build --release --timings` in an empty crate depending on `fearless_simd`.

 Keeping compilation time unchanged despite the additions required a build profiling and optimization effort, without which the x86 build time would have increased to 3.4 seconds on my machine.
 It's still not that much for a from-scratch release build, and would have been entirely invisible for crates that have other dependency chains that take longer than 3.4 seconds to compile.
 But I believe that keeping build times low is important for Fearless SIMD to become a foundational SIMD abstraction.
 This is also a big part of why `fearless_simd` doesn't have any dependencies itself.

-The vast majority of `fearless_simd` API is made up of generic functions.
+The vast majority of the `fearless_simd` API is made up of generic functions.
 They emit no machine code unless instantiated, so you don't pay for them in build time or binary size if you don't use them.
 The compiler only needs to type-check and borrow-check them, so the build time is almost entirely frontend-bottlenecked.
 On nightly Rust, using `RUSTFLAGS=-Zthreads=8` to enable the parallel frontend halves the compilation time, so we have further improvements to look forward to once the parallel frontend is enabled in the stable toolchain.

 ## API cleanups prior to 1.0